What It Means

 What does "FMVSS" mean?

-The set of federal regulations that establish minimum safety performance requirements for motor vehicles and equipment.
+The set of federal regulations that establish minimum safety performance requirements for motor vehicles and equipment sold in the United States.

 Why does FMVSS matter for vehicle safety?